How to Get Homeowners Insurance for a Rental Property

 Can You Use Homeowners Insurance for a Rental Property?

-A standard homeowners policy is designed for owner-occupied homes and will not cover a property rented to tenants.
-Insurers classify occupancy type during underwriting, and a tenant-occupied home represents a different risk profile than one where the owner lives.
+A standard homeowners policy covers owner-occupied homes, not properties rented to tenants.
+Insurers classify occupancy type during underwriting because a tenant-occupied home carries a different risk profile than one where the owner lives.

 Types of Insurance Available for Rental Properties